About Kevin R. C. Gutzman

 Dr. Gutzman's first book was the New York Times best-seller The Politically Incorrect Guide to the Constitution, an account of American constitutional history from the pre-Revolutionary days to the present.
 This work is unique in joining the fruits of the latest scholarship, a very readable presentation, and a distinctly Jeffersonian point of view.
 His second book, Virginia’s American Revolution: From Dominion to Republic, 1776-1840, explores the issue what the Revolutionaries made of the Revolution in Thomas Jefferson’s home state.
 After that, he co-authored Who Killed the Constitution?
 The Federal Government vs. American Liberty from World War I to Barack Obama with New York Times best-selling author Thomas E. Woods, Jr. Gutzman's new book is James Madison and the Making of America, and he is already at work on Thomas Jefferson - Revolutionary (New York: St. Martin's Press, 2015 (forthcoming)).

 Gutzman has appeared on well over 200 radio programs, as well as twice on C-SPAN 2's "BookTV," once on CNN's "Lou Dobbs Tonight," and eight times on Fox News's "The Glenn Beck Program" (four with Beck and four with Judge Andrew Napolitano).
-He has also been interviewed by reporters from the AP, the Washington Times, the Philadelphia Enquirer, the Washington Post, The Hartford Business Journal, the Houston Chronicle online, The Washington Post, and the New York Times.
+He has also been interviewed by reporters from the AP, The Washington Times, The Philadelphia Enquirer, The Washington Post, The Hartford Business Journal, The Houston Chronicle online, Investor's Business Daily, Money Magazine, Connecticut Magazine, and The New York Times.